 15. Koulouri Thessalonikis

-Where you can get Koulouri: Koulourades Agiou Markou
+Where to get Koulouri: Koulourades Agiou Markou

-Where you can get Bougatsa: Bougatsa Bantis
+Where to get Bougatsa: Bougatsa Bantis

 Check Out Our Best Food Tours of Athens

-Where you can get it: Krinaki
+Where to get it: Krinaki

-Where you can get it: Paneri
+Where to get it: Paneri

 10. Roasted Feta